goschtl/zope/Zope3/trunk/src/zope/app/homefolder/README.txt

-If you try to get a folder and it does not yet exist, `None` will be returned.
-Remember 'dreamcatcher', which has an assignment, but not a folder?
+If you try to get a folder and it does not yet exist, `None` will be returned if autoCreateAssignment is False.
+Remember 'dreamcatcher', which has an assignment, but not a folder:

   >>> 'dreamcatcher' in baseFolder
   False
   >>> homeFolder = manager.getHomeFolder('dreamcatcher')
   >>> homeFolder is None
+  True

+However, if autoCreateAssignment is True and you try to get a home folder of a principal which has no assignment, the assignment and the folder will be automatically created.
+The folder will always be created, regardless of the value of createHomeFolder.
+The name of the folder will be identically to the principalId:

+  >>> manager.autoCreateAssignment = True
+  >>> homeFolder = manager.getHomeFolder('florian')
+  >>> 'florian' in manager.assignments
+  True
+  >>> 'florian' in baseFolder
   True

 Accessing the Home Folder
 -------------------------